incrediblesound/Jump-Into-JavaScript/README.md

 #Jumping into JavaScript

 Changing your career to become a programmer is not an easy task.
 It takes dedication and perseverance, but it is very doable and the rewards are great.
-I took great pains to enact this transition in my life within the span of one year.
-I was successful and I wish to write out my ideas about why I was successful along with some tips for your own journey.
+I took great pains to make this transition in my life and successfully found work about a year and a half after I started learning JavaScript.
+This E-Book is a guide for other adults would are starting from zero and need resources and strategies for learning computer programming.

 ##What is this book?

 This book has three parts.
-The part you're looking at now is a high level overview of some fundamental issues you'll need to confront in your journey to becoming a software engineer.
+The part you're looking at now is a high level overview of some fundamental topics you'll need to understand to become a software engineer.
 This part also contains links to lists of resources that will be of value to you while you're learning.
-In each category I'll give you a few links that I think are extremely important and then a link to a more comprehensive list so that you can explore further.
+In each resource list I'll give you a few links that I think are extremely important and then a link to a more comprehensive list so that you can explore further.

 The third part is a set of files contained in the directory called "code".
-Your first assignment is to find that directory and view those files.
 Those files are introductory lessons to basic JavaScript concepts.
 Other people have already written very good books on JavaScript and I don't want to duplicate their effort, so the code files focus on using code to demonstrate concepts.

-That brings me to my first reference link.
+* Task #1: Find the directory called "code" in this repository and view one of the files.

 Much of what I write below consists of the why and how of becoming a software engineer.
-The first step is, of course, to become familiar with the JavaScript programming language.
-So here it is:
+The first and most important step is, of course, to become familiar with the JavaScript programming language.
+So here it is, your first resource link:

 [PLACES TO LEARN JAVASCRIPT ONLINE](https://github.com/incrediblesound/Jump-Into-JavaScript/blob/master/references/learn_javascript.md)

 Some of these resources have built in JavaScript interpreters where you can write and execute code.
-If you find yourself wanting to write code and don't have a place to do it, you can always open up the JavaScript console in your browser and use that to execute code.
-Try to find that console in your browser now.
-Once you find it, type in this line of code and press enter:
+If you find yourself wanting to write code and aren't sure where to do it, you can always open up the JavaScript console in your browser and use that to execute code.

+* Task #2 Find the developer console in your browser.
+Once you find it and open it, type in this line of code and press enter:

 ```javascript
 alert('Good job!')